iotexproject/ecosystem/README.md

 This repository is the data source for the IoTeX Ecosystem page, located at https://github.com/iotexproject/ecosystem.

 # Contributing Guidelines
-**Please note** that before submitting your project as a pull request, make sure you have communicated with IoTeX's BD Team and they are aware of your request./n
+**Please note** that before submitting your project as a pull request, make sure you have communicated with IoTeX's BD Team and they are aware of your request.

 **Contact: bd@iotex.io**

 A project is composed of two files: a Markdown file with headers, and an image (300x300).
 To add a new project to the ecosystem page, create both a new Markdown file in the projects directory and add a new image in the img directory.